pnpm/pnpm.io/docs/faq.md

 with a bunch of different issues, so we decided to stick with hard links.
 For more details about why this decision was made, see: https://github.com/nodejs/node-eps/issues/46.

-## Does pnpm work across multiple hard drives or filesystems?
+## Does pnpm work across multiple drives or filesystems?

-The package store should be on the same disk as installations.
+The package store should be on the same drive and filesystem as installations.
 Otherwise packages will be copied, not linked.
 This is due to a OS limitation in hard-linking.
 See [Issue #712](https://github.com/pnpm/pnpm/issues/712) for more details.